 Treasurer

-Directors-At-Large (2)

 Immediate Past President

 No Officer shall hold more than one office at a time, except on an “Acting” basis, and under no circumstances should the President and Treasurer be the same person.

 The Treasurer shall be responsible for the collection of dues, receive and deposit all club funds; maintain an accurate record of club receipts and expenditures; sign all checks as authorized by the Executive Board; make the record of club receipts and expenditures available to any member when requested; provide a report of the club financial status at club meetings as requested; provide an annual written report of club financial status; make the books and all other financial records of the club available to the audit committee each year in May.
 In addition the Treasurer File all financial reports as required by law in a timely fashion with the appropriate agencies and draft and present a proposed annual budget for review by the Executive Board and General Membership.